andrlik/django-markov/README.md

 - Check if you've set the above environment variable.
 - Check if pre-commit is on your path.
-- Check if Rye is installed, and install it if it is not.
+- Check if uv is installed, and install it if it is not.
 - Install the pre-commit hooks into your repo.
 - Create your virtualenv with all requirements.
 - Run migrations